 Futurist Juan Enriquez is an academic, speaker and writer.
 One of his favourite topics is how genomics and other life sciences will bring profound changes in business, technology, politics and society.
 With many books, articles and multiple TED talks in the last years he covered a broad spectrum of foresight topics in this field.
 Juan will inspire us with his views on the future of humanity - via video.

-Designer, internet entrepreneur David Galbraith is Co-founder of San Francisco Incubator, MRL Ventures (where he lead the project which became Yelp), Moreover.com, the first news aggregator (acquired by Verisign) and Realtime Anywhere (the first Internet company in London’s Shoreditch, in 1994).
+Designer & internet entrepreneur David Galbraith is Co-founder of San Francisco Incubator, MRL Ventures (where he lead the project which became Yelp), Moreover.com, the first news aggregator (acquired by Verisign) and Realtime Anywhere (the first Internet company in London’s Shoreditch, in 1994).
 David created the visual bookmarking concept behind Pinterest and co-authored the widely used RSS standard.
+David is a Partner at Financial Service Venture Capital firm, Anthemis.
 David will discuss with us how data will change the financial world.

 Sean Carroll is the crowdAI platform manager, where open data questions are answered using data science.
 The current crowdAI project, developed in conjunction with the Stanford Neuromuscular Biomechanics Lab, seeks to understand better how we walk.
 Sean will present the potential of the newest AI technologies and how they can be effectively applied, without developing in-house expertise.
 Sean works at the Digital Epidemiology Lab, at EPFL.